Blog

 2. MOW

 Ensure your mower deck is on a high setting for the first mow so that your lawn is not scalped.
+You only need to mow 1/3 of the leaf off.

 Once established, the best height for Sir Walter is 25-40mm if in full sun.
 In shaded areas, the turf needs to take in as much sunlight as possible, so letting the blades grow a little longer is beneficial – 50mm.